Q: How can I determine what pattern I have?

 A: No. Limoges is the city in France near the deposits of kaolin (very white clay) from which porcelain was made.
 There were many china manufacturers in the area and thus the word Limoges appears on many products.
 Haviland was actually a latecomer in the field.

 A: Yes.
 Our organization is primarily interested in china and pottery made by David and Charles Haviland (also known as H&Co., Haviland & Co.), Charles Field Haviland (CFH), and Theodore Haviland - firms that all had their origin in France.

 A: The high temperature at which the china was fired after the glaze was put on makes it durable for occasional automatic dish washing.
 However, it is not advisable to put the china in the dishwasher if it has any gold on it.

 Q: What can you tell me about my Johann Haviland china?

 A: Except for very old pieces, this is lower quality china made by a relative of the Havilands in Bavaria, Germany.
 The company was sold after a short period of time, though the name was retained, and has been under various owners, currently the Rosenthal conglomerate.
 Frequently servicemen in Germany after WW2 found it in PXs at a very low price, and thinking they were getting real French Haviland, sent sets home.
 It was also used as grocery store premiums.

-Q: When and were is the next Haviland Conference?
+Q: When and where is the next Haviland Conference?